StuartBaxter-MVP/PPBestPractices/PowerAutomate.md

 ### Naming Actions

-Actions should always be renamed to describe what the action is doing, to minimise confusion, remove spaces and suffix a description of the actions purpose on the OOTB name.
+Actions should always be renamed to describe what the action is doing, to minimise confusion, remove spaces and suffix a description of the action's purpose on the OOTB name.

 For example: